-It's Christmas countdown time and whether you've already got into the spirit or trying to ignore the fact that the festivities are edging ever closer, here's the tech things that you will most certainly only do this Christmas
+It's Christmas time – you've probably bought all your Christmas gifts (opens in new tab) now – and whether you're in the spirit or trying to ignore the festivities completely, here's the tech things that you will most certainly only do this Christmas...

 2. Send e-cards